Strangemother/Polyclass.js/readme.md

 + **All** CSS Properties are ready, even: `order-block-start-style-dotted`!
 + **Less than 7 Kilobytes** (gzipped) including all addons.
 + over 5 quadrillion available properties *\*([and counting](./docs/class-count.md))* 😅
++ No compilation, installation, dependencies, or IDE configurations!

 ```jinja
 <head>